3a3del/RTOS-Communicating-Tasks-Project/README.md

 # RTOS Communicating Tasks Project

 ## Overview

-This project is part of the ELC 2080 course and focuses on implementing Real-Time Operating System (RTOS) concepts using FreeRTOS.
+This project is part of the ELC 2080 course and focuses on implementing Real-Time Operating System (RTOS) concepts using `FreeRTOS`.
 The main objective is to apply knowledge from the embedded programming course and gain hands-on experience with RTOS concepts such as tasks, timers, queues, and semaphores.

 ## Objectives